18th-30th August 2014

-The organizers of the Urban Photography Summer School reserve the right to cancel the course.
+The organizers of the international Urban Photography Summer School reserve the right to cancel the course.
 In the event of such a cancellation enrolled Summer School participants will have their course fees fully reimbursed.

 For further information & booking contact Beatriz Véliz Argueta, Summer School Coordinator at: firstname.lastname@example.org